The heterogeneous impact of the EU-Canada agreement with causal machine learning: Results

 \subsection{Firm-Level Analysis}

-Our choice is to investigate the peculiar category of multi-product firms.
-The latter is an interesting category of firms that is certainly relevant, as we have seen in Figure \ref{fig:coverage firms} that they are responsible for about 85\% of export flows from France to Canada.
-From another perspective, multiproduct firms are also an interesting case to follow after trade liberalization events because we can test whether they adjust their portfolios of products as predicted by trade theory.
+We choose to investigate the peculiar category of multi-product firms.
+The latter is an interesting category of firms that is certainly relevant, as we have seen in Figure \ref{fig:coverage firms}. which are responsible for about 85\% of export flows from France to Canada.
+From another perspective, multiproduct firms are also an interesting case to examine after trade liberalization events, as we can test whether they adjust their product portfolios as predicted by trade theory.

 From the original data, we select only those firms exporting more than one product to Canada within our time frame.
-Then, we generate a ranking for each firm by ordering products based on their trading values, from the most to the least traded by the single firm in the year before the treaty.
-We will report results only on firms that trade at least three product lines to reduce the noise caused by yearly volatility in bigger portfolios of products.\footnote{Please note that the exercise always needs a fixed set of products per firm to include in the matrix design.
-Results with two or four products per firm are available upon request.
-Bigger portfolios of products per firm cannot be tested for a lack of balance between the treated and the control group.} Notably, the first most traded products at the firm level account, on average, already for 70\% of that firm's exports.
+Our baseline analyses will focus on portfolios with at least three products, while leaving the rest to sensitivity and robustness checks.
+Therefore, we generate a ranking for each firm by ordering products based on their export sales, from the most to the least sold in the year before the treaty signature.
+For this exercise, we will focus on the period 2015-2018.\footnote{Please note that an exercise on the intensive margins of product portfolios always needs two things: i) a fixed set of products per firm to properly design the trade matrix; ii) a proper separation from the different extensive margins (firms' entry-exit, products' entry-exit, entry-exit from the initial ranking).
+For this reason, we decided to focus on a shorter time period if confronted with the product-level intensive margin proposed in the previous paragraphs.} Notably, the first most traded products at the firm level account, on average, for 70\% of that firm's exports.

+In Figure \ref{fig:matrix_structure_intensive_firm}, we report the design of a firm-level matrix to study the intensive margin by multiproduct firms.
+Please remember that, consistently with eq. \ref{eq: firm treatment}, we consider as treated any (multiproduct) firm with at least one product line whose tariff or quota has been affected by the signature of the CETA, while, in the following paragraphs, we will show the robustness to the inclusion of firms with all-treated products.